-Bosnia and Herzegovina: Kopac warns BiH to stop investing in new coal-fired units17.
-January 2020. / SEE Energy News
+Bosnia and Herzegovina: Kopac warns BiH to stop investing in new coal-fired units, SEE Energy News

 Director of the Energy Community (EnC) Secretariat Janez Kopac has warned authorities in Bosnia and Herzegovina (BiH) that they have to stop investing in coal-fired power plants because they are a source of environmental pollution and directly affect the health of millions of people across the region.

 Kopac participated in a session of the House of Representatives of the Federation of Bosnia and Herzegovina (FBiH) on co-operation with the Energy Community and the harmonization of energy legislation in that country with the EU acquis, and used this opportunity to recall troubled investments in thermal power plants, especially the construction of a new unit 7 at TPP Tuzla, which should be financed through a Chinese state loan.

 He recalled the results of a study which found that 16 thermal power plants from the Western Balkans pollute the environment more than 250 others distributed across the EU member states, the main reason being that outdated technology has been installed in Balkan thermal power plants that do not take into account environmental standards.

 After the Energy Community (EnC) Secretariat has terminated negotiations with the Government of the Federation of Bosnia and Herzegovina (FBiH), it also announces the initiation of proceedings against the state, over the state aid for the financing of the construction of unit 7 at coal-fired thermal power plant Tuzla.